frak-id/wallet/README.md

 ## Getting Started

-To get started with this POC, you need to have Bun installed on your machine.
-If you're testing it locally, ensure to create a `.env` file based on the `.env.example` provided.
+To get started with this POC, you need to have Bun installed on your machine, and have an AWS account setup using AWS CLI.
+The AWS account will be used to store the config and upload each websites.

 ### Installation